 After graduating from Charleston Southern University with a degree in Business Management in 2011, John joined Florida Express Environmental fulltime.
 Starting as a driver, John was raised with the attitude that before you can manage you need to be able to complete any task you assign an employee.
 After working hands-on in every sector of the business, by 2013 he became Florida Express Environmental’s General Manager.
 John is an active member of NWRA’s FILA group (Future Industry Leaders Alliance).
 In 2015 until the present, he has authored a monthly article termed “From the Experts” in The Waste Advantage magazine which is one of the largest in the waste and recycling industry.
 Articles are based upon safety, best management practices, leadership, and motivation.

 In the past, John was a 4-year starter as a placekicker and kickoff specialist for D1-FCS Charleston Southern University.
 He continues to hold many records at Charleston Southern and the Big South Conference.
 He served on many leadership councils for FCA (Fellowship of Christian Athletes), NCAA, and Charleston Southern University from 2007-2011.
 He has a strong belief in servant leadership.
 In 2014, John and his wife married at Sacred Heart Catholic Church in Tampa, FL.
-They have two boys, John 4th and Rocco, who are in line for the 4th generation of leadership at Florida Express Environmental.
+They have three boys, John 4th, Rocco, and Roman, who are in line for the 4th generation of leadership at Florida Express Environmental.
 While not working, John enjoys spending time with his family, offshore fishing, and traveling.

 Diane Paglia Carrizzo grew up in the family recycling and environmental waste business along with her parents and brothers, John & Michael Paglia.
 At a very young age, she was working with her Mom learning how to do payroll and billing.